Taught by Roxana Tuff, Artist

 Look at this photo to see how something like this might look.

-• making stencils of that shape (or parts of that shape).
+- making stencils of that shape (or parts

 Roxana began by showing us a background she had prepared.